Percolative properties of Brownian interlacements and its vacant set: Some useful facts

 We call the complement of ${\cal I}_{r}^{\alpha}$, the \textit{vacant set} of Brownian interlacements:

-Note that ${\cal V}_r^{\alpha}$ is an open subset of $\IR^{d}$.
-Thanks to this we do not need to distinguish path-connectedness and connectedness in the discussion of its percolative properties.
+Note that ${\cal V}_r^{\alpha}$ is almost surely an open subset of $\IR^{d}$.
+Thanks to this, showing whether ${\cal V}_r^{\alpha}$ percolates is equivalent to showing whether it contains a continuous path to infinity, see the paragraph below (\ref{latticeobservation}).
 See also the second-to-last paragraph of Section \ref{se:basic}.

 Now we recall some useful properties of Brownian interlacements.
 For all $\alpha>0$, $r>0$, $y\in\mathbb{R}^d$, $\lambda>0$, under $\mathbb{P}$, we know that (see (2.33), (2.35) and (2.36) in \cite{SznBI})